cpjhenry/solunar/README.md

 to be a general timezone converter.</li>
 <li>If a date is specified but no time, then the time is taken to be 2AM.
-So, for example, the distance from the earth to the moon will be given at 2AM on the specificed day.
+So, for example, the distance from the earth to the moon will be given at 2AM on the specified day.
 In practice, this seems highly unlikely to be significant.
 The use of 2AM, rather than midnight should reduce the likelihood of a nasty surprise when selecting a day at the boundary between daylight savings changes: midnight local time might end up being in an unexpected day.</li>
 <li><code>solunar</code> has no Unix/Linux <code>man</code> page as yet --
-vounteers to write one are most welcome.</li>
+volunteers to write one are most welcome.</li>
 </ul>